 Making your Peach & Burrata Toast

-If it’s perfectly peach season, that probably means it’s hot out too.
-Which means turning on the oven is 😑.
-If you’re able to pick up a heavy duty toaster oven, DO IT.
+If it's perfectly peach season, that probably means it's hot out too.
+Which means turning on the oven is so clutch.
+If you're able to pick up a heavy duty toaster oven, DO IT.
 I use mine every day.
-It typically makes lousy toast, lol, but it’s SO perfect for baking and heating without throwing heat into the apartment.
+It typically makes lousy toast, lol, but it's SO perfect for baking and heating without throwing heat into the apartment.
 Plus it has a convection option that is all sorts of good!

 Using the oven or a toaster oven, crunch up the bread just a touch by baking at 350°F for 5-7 minutes.
 Layer with slices of peach, top with pieces of prosciutto and creamy, gooey burrata and drizzle with that balsamic.
 Oh hey, look at you.
 You're done!